Control of continuous-mode single-photon states: a review: Open quantum systems

+respectively.
+In this paper, the input fields are assumed to be canonical fields which include the vacuum, coherent, single- and multi-photon fields but not the thermal fields.
+Then these quantum stochastic processes satisfy

-According to quantum mechanics, the system in Fig. \ref{fig:sys} evolves in a unitary manner.
-Specifically, there is a unitary operator $U(t)$ on the tensor product $\mathrm{System}\otimes\mathrm{Field}$ Hilbert space that governs the dynamical evolution of this quantum system.
-It turns out that the unitary operator $U(t)$ is the solution to the quantum stochastic differential equation (QSDE)
+According to quantum mechanics, the whole system in Fig. \ref{fig:sys} evolves in a unitary manner.
+Specifically, there is a unitary operator $U(t)$ on the tensor product $\mathrm{System}\otimes\mathrm{Field}$ Hilbert space that governs the temporal evolution of this quantum system.
+It turns out that the unitary operator $U(t)$ is the solution to the It\^o quantum stochastic differential equation (QSDE)

-with the initial condition $U(t_0)=I$ (identity operator).
+with the initial condition $U(t_0)=I$.
 In particular, if $L=0$ and $S=I$, then (\ref{QSDE}) reduces to

-which is the well-known Schr\"{o}dinger equation for an isolated quantum system with Hamiltonian $H$. ($\hbar$ is set to 1 in this paper.)
+which is the Schr\"{o}dinger equation for an isolated quantum system with Hamiltonian $H$.

 Using the unitary operator $U(t)$ in (\ref{QSDE}), the dynamical evolution of system operators and the environment can be obtained in the Heisenberg picture.
 Indeed, the time evolution of the system operator $X$, denoted by